yashpreet1710/Investosophy/README.md

 ## 🚀 About

-Investosophy is a **free, open-source** investment learning and portfolio tracking web app built specifically for **Indian investors**.
+Investosophy is a **free, open-source** investment learning and portfolio tracking web app built specifically for **Investors**.
 Track NSE/BSE stocks, learn investing concepts, and plan your financial goals — all in one place.

 ---